kagruber2412/RIntroduction/RMarkdown.md

 # Markdown and R Markdown

-- Markdown is a simple (easy-to-write / easy-to-read) text-based markup language using *plaintext* formatting syntax.
+- **Markdown** is a simple (easy-to-write / easy-to-read) text-based markup language using *plaintext* formatting syntax.

-- can be easily shared between computers, mobile phones, and people.
-It’s quickly becoming the writing standard for academics, scientists, writers, and many more.
-Websites like GitHub and reddit use Markdown to style their comments.
+- Is quickly becoming a writting standard for academics and scientists (e.g. GitHub uses Markdown).

-- R Markdown is a variation of Markdown that allows documentation in a variety of formats for creating dynamic and reproducible documents in R (contains formatted text and chunks of embedded R code).

-- R Markdown reports rely on three frameworks:
+- **R Markdown** is an R package, and a set of tools embedded in RStudio, that facilitates the construction of documents that combine formatted text, chunks and embedded R code.
+R Markdown documents rely on three frameworks:

 1. **Markdown** for formatted text
 2. **knitr** for embedded R code
 3. **YAML** for render parameters

+- Allows documentation in a variety of formats for creating dynamic and reproducible documents in R .

 # 1. Markdown for formatted text

-Markdown is a set of very easy to use conventions for formatting *plaintext*:
+Markdown is a set of conventions for formatting *plaintext* (the regular alphabet, with a few familiar symbols, like asterisks  ( * ) and backticks (` `)).
+Allows controlling the display of the text:

-- bold and italic text
+- bold and italics
-- lists
+- organizing lists
-- headers
+- creating headers
-- hyperlinks
+- adding hyperlinks

 *Syntax guide*: Toolbar > **Help** > **Markdown Quick Reference**

-Plaintext is just the regular alphabet, with a few familiar symbols, like asterisks ( * ) and backticks (` `).
-All you have control over is the display of the text—stuff like making things bold, creating headers, and organizing lists.

 # 2. knitr for embedded R code